Identification Design

-Finally, the partial-identification literature in econometrics initiated in \citep{Manski1990,Manski1997,Manski2003,Manski2007,Manski2013} and surveyed by \citet{Tamer2010,Molinari2020,KlineTamer2023} studies decision problems in which the distribution of the state is set-identified and actions are evaluated according to worst-case criteria.
-We are distinguished from this literature by our endogenization of the identified set via our interpretation of the information structure as a choice variable.
-This treatment facilitates our characterization of the actions that can be implemented by some information structure and our identification of the maximally informative structures that do so.
+Finally, the partial identification literature in econometrics initiated by \citet{Manski1990,Manski1997,Manski2003} and surveyed by \citet{Tamer2010,Molinari2020,KlineTamer2023} studies contexts in which economic data are insufficient to exactly identify the true distribution of relevant variables under the assumptions the analyst is willing to make about the environment.
+Our decision-theoretic framework --- in which the distribution of the state of the world is set-identified and the decision maker ranks actions according to their worst-case payoff over the identified set --- is most closely related to Manski's work on statistical treatment rules (\citet{Manski2007,Manski2013}).
+Aside from our use of the maxmin decision making criterion in our main specification rather than the minimax regret criterion we treat in Appendix \ref{AppendX: regret}, we are conceptually distinguished from the statistical decision theory literature by our endogenization of the identified set via our interpretation of the information structure as a choice variable.
+This facilitates our characterization of implementable actions and our identification of the almost fully informative information structures that implement them.

-The paper is organized as follows.
-In Section \ref{Section: motivating example}, we illustrate with a numerical treatment effects example.
-We describe the formal model in Section \ref{SECTION: MODEL}, state our main results in Section \ref{sec: ANALYSIS}, formally develop our application to causal inference in Section \ref{Section: APP LEE CASHE UN }, and conclude in Section \ref{Sect: conclusiosn}.
-Proofs and other technical material are in the Appendix.